PerttuHamalainen/GameAnalysis/datasets/readme.md

-The Clash Royale dataset is from [Kaggle](https://www.kaggle.com/rodsaldanha/clash-royale-matches), but copied here for easier access from Colab notebooks.
+The Clash Royale datasets are from Kaggle: https://www.kaggle.com/rodsaldanha/clash-royale-matches, https://www.kaggle.com/swappyk/clash-royale-dataset, but copied here for easier access from Colab notebooks.